 Effective Use of PoLP

-The basic prerequisite for effective use of PoLP is the implementation of an identity and access management system (IAM system) that offers functionalities for compliant data protection, as well as regulated permission management for all systems used in the company and the infrastructure.
+The basic prerequisite for effective use of PoLP is the implementation of an identity and access management system (short: IAM system) that offers functionalities for compliant data protection, as well as regulated permission management for all systems used in the company and the infrastructure.
 The concept must include both an “inventory” of all permissions in the company as well as cleaning up superfluous and incorrect ones and optimizing existing permission structures.

 Once this is done, the least privilege principle can be applied by creating permission packages and integrating them into the IAM.
 Such a package always contains all the necessary permissions for a group of people (e.g. departments) or a task (e.g. system administrator CRM).
 Thus one has clearly delimited permission levels, which can be assigned to appropriate employees.
 In addition, such packages facilitate the documentation and traceability of assigned permissions.